Huggepugge1/c-build/docs/README.md

 #### Notes
  - Memory leak detection is available for both debug and release mode.
- - Debug mode is used by default in the tests but this can be changed with the `-r` flag.
+ - Debug mode is used by default in the tests but this can be changed with the `-r` or `--release` flag.
  - The benchmarks are always built in release mode.

 ### Initializing a New Project